Most lawsuits have costs within the following range:

 Non-Contingency Fees

-• In about 1/3 of our lawsuits, the attorney requests a non-contingent fee
+- In the majority of our lawsuits, the attorney requests a non-contingent fee

 Out of pocket court and related costs – Clients pay this in advance